munificent/magpie/doc/site/markdown/looping.md

 The simplest is `while`.
 It evaluates a condition expression.
 If it evaluates to `false`, the loop ends, otherwise it continues.
 For example:

+    :::magpie
     while 1 < 2 do print("forever...")

 ## `for` Clauses

 The other loop clause is `for`.
 It looks like:

+    :::magpie
-    for item = collection do print(item)
+    for item in collection do print(item)

-The expression after `=` is evaluated *once* before the loop starts and is expected to return an *iterable* object, which it then passes to the `iterate` method.
+The expression after `in` is evaluated *once* before the loop starts and is expected to return an *iterable* object, which it then passes to the `iterate` method.
 That should return an *iterator*.

 An iterator generates a series of values.
 There are two methods it gets passed to.
-The `next()` is called before each loop iteration (including the first) and advances the iterator to its next position.
+The `next()` method is called before each loop iteration (including the first) and advances the iterator to its next position.
 If the iterator is out of values, it returns `false` and the clause fails, otherwise it returns `true`.
 The `current` getter returns the current value that the iterator is sitting on.

 Each iteration of the loop, Magpie will advance the iterator and bind the current value to a variable.
 The variable is scoped within the body of the loop.
 What this means is that a loop like:

     :::magpie
-    for item = collection do print(item)
+    for item in collection do print(item)

 Is really just syntactic sugar for something like:

     :::magpie
-    var __iter = collection iterate()
+    val __iter = collection iterate()
     while __iter next do
-        var item = __iter current
+        val item = __iter current
         print(item)
     end